Photo by Kevin Bidwell from Pexels

 Go Roller Skating at Oaks Park

 The Oaks Park Roller Rink offers year-round fun for Portlanders with skating available seven days a week.
 This is such a fun, nostalgic activity for your friend group or whole family to enjoy.
-The Roller Rink at Oaks Park is open 1-5 p.m. and 7-9:30 p.m. on New Year’s Day.
+The roller rink at Oaks Park has open skate from 3-5 p.m. and 7-9:30 p.m. on New Year’s Day.

 Visit OMSI

-Portland’s science museum is open for extended hours through January 1, from 9:30 a.m. to 7 p.m.
-See a movie, view the latest exhibit, or check out the planetarium.
-You can receive $2 general admission and discounts on exhibits and activities on OMSI this Sunday.
+Portland’s science museum is open on Thursday, January 1 starting at 9:30 a.m.
+See a movie, view the latest exhibit or check out the planetarium.

 Go to the (Cheap) Movies

-Want to see the new Avatar without paying $13+ per person?
+Want to see a movie without paying $13+ per person?
 Check out these 8 movie theaters that sell $7 tickets.

 Go underground downtown for glow in the dark putt putt golf.
-Glowing Greens is open from 12-8 p.m. on New Year’s Day.
-Admission is $15 per person and can be booked online.
+Glowing Greens is open from 12-7 p.m. on New Year’s Day.

 Peruse Powell’s Books

 That’s right.
 Portland’s beloved bookstore is open for your perusing pleasure.
-The Burnside location will be open until 9 p.m. on New Year’s Day.
-Hours vary as all other locations.
+The Burnside, Cedar Hills Crossing and Hawthorne locations are open 10 a.m. to 9 p.m. on New Year’s Day.

 Ride the Free Shuttle at Washington Park

 Access all the awesome attractions at Washington Park is on the free shuttle.
 The shuttle runs on a continuous loop throughout the park, arriving at designated stops every 15 minutes.
-During the winter, the shuttle is open on weekends from 10 a.m. to 4 p.m.
-This includes January 1.
+During the winter, the shuttle runs from 10 a.m. to 4 p.m.
 See a list of all the stops and attractions.

 Go Whale Watching